In another journal entry from many years ago, I wrote:

 Perhaps you’ve been hesitant to read it too, so let me assure you: It did not.
 I feel much less afraid now.

-To paraphrase the author, “When you can hear the quiet windchimes of alarm, you no longer need the siren.”
+To paraphrase, “When you can hear the quiet windchimes of alarm, you don’t need sirens.”

 Part of the problem is I don’t know what I’m doing with my life.
 I’m too muddled in too many areas: Friends, family, boyfriend, work (what?), and home (where?)!!